Functional programming: Abstraction cost

+has the mean execution time of 4.76 ms, while the second one, in which .equals is a direct invocation of the underlying Java method, has a mean execution time of 2.8 μs – roughly 1700 times faster.
+Part of that can be attributed to the type checking and exception handling involved in the implementation of even?.
+For instance the lo library for Go, which implements various higher-order functions common in functional programming languages using generics.
+In a benchmark provided by the library's author, calling map is 4% slower than an equivalent for loop and has the same allocation profile, which can be attributed to various compiler optimizations, such as inlining.

+One distinguishing feature of Rust are zero-cost abstractions.
+This means that using them imposes no additional runtime overhead.
+This is achieved thanks to the compiler using loop unrolling, where each iteration of a loop, be it imperative or using iterators, is converted into a standalone Assembly instruction, without the overhead of the loop controlling code.
+If an iterative operation writes to an array, the resulting array's elements will be stored in specific CPU registers, allowing for constant-time access at runtime.

 Functional programming in non-functional languages

 It is possible to use a functional style of programming in languages that are not traditionally considered functional languages.
 For example, both D and Fortran 95 explicitly support pure functions.

 JavaScript, Lua, Python and Go had first class functions from their inception.
 Python had support for "lambda", "map", "reduce", and "filter" in 1994, as well as closures in Python 2.2, though Python 3 relegated "reduce" to the functools standard library module.
-First-class functions have been introduced into other mainstream languages such as PHP 5.3, Visual Basic 9, C# 3.0, C++11, and Kotlin.
+First-class functions have been introduced into other mainstream languages such as Perl 5.0 in 1994, PHP 5.3, Visual Basic 9, C# 3.0, C++11, and Kotlin.

+In Perl, lambda, map, reduce, filter, and closures are fully supported and frequently used.
+The book Higher-Order Perl, released in 2005, was written to provide an expansive guide on using Perl for functional programming.

 In PHP, anonymous classes, closures and lambdas are fully supported.
 Libraries and language extensions for immutable data structures are being developed to aid programming in the functional style.

 In Java, anonymous classes can sometimes be used to simulate closures; however, anonymous classes are not always proper replacements to closures because they have more limited capabilities.
 Java 8 supports lambda expressions as a replacement for some anonymous classes.

 In C#, anonymous classes are not necessary, because closures and lambdas are fully supported.
 Libraries and language extensions for immutable data structures are being developed to aid programming in the functional style in C#.

 Many object-oriented design patterns are expressible in functional programming terms: for example, the strategy pattern simply dictates use of a higher-order function, and the visitor pattern roughly corresponds to a catamorphism, or fold.